Bob Moses (activist): Algebra Project

 Since 1982, Moses expanded the Algebra Project to more schools, developing models that are sustainable and focused on students by building coalitions of stakeholders within the local communities, particularly historically underserved populations.
 I believe that solving the problem requires exactly the kind of community organizing that changed the South in the 1960s, he told The New York Times in 2001.
 For example, the Algebra Project developed a cooperating project called Young People's Project, to help engage students in their learning process and their communities: "YPP uses mathematics literacy as a tool to develop young leaders and organizers who radically change the quality of education and quality of life in their communities so that all children have the opportunity to reach their full human potential."

-In October 2006, the Algebra Project received an award from the National Science Foundation to improve the development of materials for Algebra I. More than 40,000 students in the US have been taught using the program.
+In October 2006, the Algebra Project received an award from the National Science Foundation to improve the development of materials for Algebra I. The organization received another NSF grant in 2016.
+More than 40,000 students in the US have been taught using the program.